 As I headed along the path, I became aware of the Silk Spider watching me, waiting for me to make one fatal mistake before trapping me in its web.

-It had remained stationary since my arrival ten days earlier on Gili Trawangan, Indonesia’s notorious drink-diving island.
+The spider had remained stationary since my arrival ten days earlier on Gili Trawangan, Indonesia’s notorious drink-diving island.
 The only evidence of the spider’s sentient existence was the softly pulsating mark on its back and the ever-expanding web the beast weaved.

 Strolling down the dusty strip constituting the island’s main drag, I was careful to keep an eye out for any passing cidoma ferrying people towards the distant morass of light and sound at the heart of the island’s nightlife.
 The horse-drawn carriages became a familiar sight and took on the appearance of ancient haunted carriages, their empty frames clunking over the sands and stone, appearing one second and storming into the ether the next.
 Theirs was an endless cycle, an infinite loop of Trawangan’s highway and byway.